kchobantonov/jsonforms-vuetify-webcomponent/README.md

 See [jsonforms.io](https://jsonforms.io/) and the [main repository](https://github.com/eclipsesource/jsonforms) for more information about JSON Forms.

-## Vue2 Vuetify renderer set
+## Vue Vuetify renderer set

-See the [README](https://github.com/eclipsesource/jsonforms-vuetify-renderers/blob/main/vue2-vuetify/README.md) of the Vue 2 Vuetify renderer set for detailed instructions on how to consume and use the JSON Forms Vue 2 Vuetify renderer set.
+See the [README](https://github.com/eclipsesource/jsonforms/blob/master/packages/vue-vuetify/README.md) of the Vue Vuetify renderer set for detailed instructions on how to consume and use the JSON Forms Vue Vuetify renderer set.

 ## Developer documentation